Last fall, I had not one, but two, children with broken bones.

 You can also observe the injury itself.
 My friend Hilary, who is a nurse, has a great list on her blog to help parents to determine whether or not the bone might be broken.
 By checking for things like swelling and where it actually hurts, you will be much better informed when and if you do end up in a doctor’s office.

 3. Go with your gut

 We parents are constantly second-guessing ourselves, and we just need to stop with the guilt.
 Like I said before, sometimes the peace of mind in knowing that it isn’t broken is worth the trip to the ER.
 Still, be in tune with your intuition.
-When Sophia broke her fibula, my husband really didn’t think it would turn out to be a big deal.
+When my youngest broke her fibula, my husband really didn’t think it would turn out to be a big deal.
 But I had that niggling in the back of my head going on.
 And when I was still feeling weird about it after we had iced it, observed it for a couple hours, and given her pain relievers, I decided to take her in.

-When Bria broke her foot at the age of three, I waited a long time (days) to take her in.
+When my oldest broke her foot at the age of three, I waited a long time (days) to take her in.
 I felt terribly guilty, but she’s fine.
 Don’t worry!
-I have a friend who is a doctor and another one who is a nurse, and both of them have waited several days before finally taking their kids in–only to find out that it was actually broken!
+I have a friend who is a doctor and another one who is a nurse, and both of them have waited several days before finally taking their kids in—only to find out that it was actually broken!
 If it can happen to a doctor or a nurse, it can certainly happen to any mom.
 We are all doing the best we can!

 4. Accept the fact that your kids are likely to break a bone at some point

 Obviously not every kid will, but if you are prepared for it before it ever happens, you’ll deal with it much better.
 It’s important to make sure your child knows how to play it safe during sports, on the playground, and just in general life.
 Still, accidents happen, and many of them result in broken bones.